 Ask people—Jewish or not—to name foods that make them think of Jewish cuisine, and chances are good that they'll mention brisket.
 Of course, brisket has a wide appeal, especially in America.
 Brisket is a cornerstone of traditional Texas barbecue.
 It's also a mainstay in New England cookery, where it's a key component of the Irish Boiled Dinner.
 As a standard of the Ashkenazi recipe canon, it's generally braised with aromatics, though there are as many recipes—from sweet and sour to thoroughly savory—as there are Jewish cooks who make it.

 Why Is Brisket So Popular for Jewish Sabbath and Holiday Meals?

-Because brisket is an inherently tough cut of meat -- it's comprised of the cow's strong chest muscles - it benefits from slow cooking at low heat.
-Plus, it not only stands up to reheating, it often gets tastier and more tender.
+Because brisket is an inherently tough cut of meat—it's comprised of the cow's strong chest muscles–and benefits from slow cooking at low heat.
+Plus, it not only stands up to reheating but also often gets tastier and more tender.
 Cooking is prohibited on the Jewish Sabbath, and there are restrictions on how one may cook on holidays, so brisket, which can be prepared in advance and reheats well, can be ideal.

 Tips and Techniques for Preparing Great Brisket